aadyagupta23/scanshelf/README.md

-# ShelfScanner 📚
+# Scanshelf 📚

 > Turn any bookshelf into smart recommendations — instantly.

-ShelfScanner identifies books from a single photo and delivers **personalized recommendations with clear reasoning**.
+scanshelf identifies books from a single photo and delivers **personalized recommendations with clear reasoning**.
 No accounts, no friction — just scan, discover, and decide.

 ---